“So great to hear the next generation of string wizards dive in and continue the tradition forward.”

 BAND HISTORY

-Jesse Jones met each of EZRA’s other three core musicians in a different decade of his life: Jones met a young Jacob Jolliff at a bluegrass camp in 1999; he met Craig Butterfield in 2013 while both were on faculty at University of South Carolina; and he met Max Allard in the fall of 2021 at Oberlin Conservatory, where Jones is currently Associate Professor of Composition, and Allard is studying composition and playing banjo.
+Jesse Jones met each of EZRA’s other three core musicians in a different decade of his life: Jones met a young Jacob Jolliff at a bluegrass camp in 1999; he met Craig Butterfield in 2013 while both were on faculty at University of South Carolina; and he met Max Allard in the fall of 2021 at Oberlin Conservatory, where Jones is Associate Professor of Composition, and Allard was a composition student.
 It was however not until January 2023 that all four members of the quartet sat down to play together for the very first time, and one week later, they recorded their first album, their self-titled debut album EZRA, released in March 2024 with Adhyâropa Records.

 Jones had been waiting for the right moment and the right musicians for a long time.
 Jones says, “I sat alone in my living room for at least a decade playing through the dozens of compositions I had in my head.
 When I met Craig, who shared a lot of similar classical, roots, and folk interests, I decided to stretch myself and see if I could hang (musically) with a world-class musician like him.
 We hit it off, and from 2013 through 2019 we co-wrote and recorded three albums as a duo.
 I grew immeasurably as a musician as a result.”